The AG Tech to Success (AGTS) project, created by minority disabled veteran

 - Fill existing vacancies within Georgia’s farming and agriculture infrastructure to assist with protecting state and national food security

-The program’s educational experience consists of post-secondary instruction, and co-curricular activities including:
+The project’s educational experience consists of post-secondary instruction, and co-curricular activities including:

 - Guest lectures from USDA representatives & local agriculture professionals